Australian Subscription Library

 The Australian Subscription Library was the first library to exist outside of private collections in Australia.
 Started in 1826 as the 'Sydney Australian Subscription Library and Reading Room' it shortened its name to the 'Australian Subscription Library' in 1834, and then in 1853 changed its name to the 'Australian Library and Literary Institute’.
 Its assets were brought by the Government of New South Wales in 1869, and it became the 'Free Public Library'.
 As the collections and services provided by the 'Free Public Library' expanded it became the State Library of New South Wales, which includes the Mitchell and Dixon library collections.

 History

+The Library's origins can be dated back to a meeting of an elite group of gentlemen at the Sydney Hotel, on 3 February 1826.
+They were brought together by Thomas de la Condamine, Governor Ralph Darling's aide-de-camp, who laid out before those present a scheme for the establishment a public library.

-On 13 March 1826, an elite group of gentlemen rendezvoused at the Sydney Hotel to set up the 'Sydney Australian Subscription Library and Reading Room'.
-Agreeing to abide by a strict set of rules for loaning, reading and purchase of books they also paid a £5 admission fee and £2 per year for a continued membership.
-The Library's first reading room was opened at No. 1, Terry's Buildings in Pitt Street, Sydney in December 1827.
+A further meeting at Sydney Hotel on 25 February agreed on the resolutions but these were not formally adopted until the 20 March 1826.
+At this meeting they agreed to abide by a strict set of rules for loaning, reading and purchase of books and also paid a £5 admission fee and £2 per year for a continued membership.
+Women were not allowed to be members until 1846.
+The Library's first reading room was opened at No. 1, Terry's Buildings in Pitt Street, Sydney 1 October 1827.

 In 1831, Governor Ralph Darling gifted the Library the two building allotments located in Hyde Park for a new library building and two allotments in the area of Rushcutters Bay to be sold for funding the library's development.
 The Library moved to the Old Sydney Post Office on George Street in December 1831.